createdotnet/wdk/pages/tutorials/05dynamic-styling.md

 </body>
 ```

-Although we are using these tags with selectors such as #menu and #page, they can be applied to anything you like.
+Although we are using these tags with selectors such as '#menu' and '#page', they can be applied to anything you like.
 For example you could use the HTML5 `<nav>` tag with `<!--WDK:display:menubg-->`.

 ```
 <head>